House of Loredan: 14th century: Conspiracies and expansion of trade

 After the infamous failed 1355 Faliero coup that involved Doge Marino Faliero and his partners, including Filippo Calendario, which attempted to overthrow the republican government and establish a dictatorship, Andrea and Daniele Loredan managed to produce a testimony against Faliero, regarding his secret plots against the ruling class, after which they manipulated the Council of Ten and then led the call for his brutal torture.
 On the night of 17 April 1355, over the space of a few hours, they had Faliero questioned, framed, tortured and beheaded.
+They did all this despite the fact that Doge Faliero's mother was Beriola Loredan.
 Additionally, ten of his accomplices were hanged on display from the balcony of the Doge's Palace.

 Marco Loredan, who lived in the 14th century was elected as Procurator of Saint Mark, one of the highest political positions in the Venetian Republic, and was one of the electors of Doge Andrea Dandolo.
 Contemporary to him are Paolo Loredan (d.
 1372), a military general who distinguished himself in the highest military positions of land and sea, and Alvise Loredan, who also became Procurator of Saint Mark.

 Giovanni Loredan (lat.
 Ioannes Lauredanus) served as the Bishop of Capo d'Istria (today Koper, Slovenia) from 1390 until his death on 11 April 1411.
 From 1354 he was the presbyter of Saint Mark's Basilica, Venice.
 He was appointed Bishop of Capo d'Istria on 21 November 1390.
 According to several church chronologies, before that he was also a bishop in Venice, in what was then the Diocese of Castello.
 It is recorded that in 1391 he dedicated the Church of St. George in Piran.
 He was buried in the Cathedral of the Assumption of the Blessed Virgin Mary in Koper.
 In some historical sources he is mentioned under the name of Giacomo or the Slovenian Jakob.